ruby/rbs/docs/CONTRIBUTING.md

 ## The Target Version

 * The standard library signatures targets Ruby 3.0 for now.
-* The library code targets Ruby 3.0.
+* The library code targets Ruby 2.7 and 3.0.

 ## Stdlib Worksheet